crystal-lang/crystal-website/_posts/2025-01-14-crystal-talk-fosdem.md

 It's in the [Declarative and Minimalistic Computing track](https://fosdem.org/2025/schedule/track/declarative/), on Sunday, 2 February 2025 at 16:30 in room H.1308 (Rolin).

-The talk is going to be an introduction into some concepts of Crystals, so it might be a bit boring if you are already familiar with the language.
+The talk is going to be an introduction into some concepts of Crystals.
+It might be a tiny bit boring if you are already familiar with the language, but I'm sure it'll still be worthwile.

 If a couple of people are interested in a Crystal meetup, maybe we can arrange to gather somewhere during FOSDEM.
 Let me know in the comments.